qiskit-community/qiskit-algorithms/CONTRIBUTING.md

 Source](https://github.com/qiskit-community/qiskit-algorithms#installation)
 section of the Qiskit documentation.

-Note: Qiskit Algorithms depends on Terra, and has optional dependence on Aer, so these should be installed too.
-The main branch of Algorithms is kept working with those other element main branches so these should be installed from source too following the instructions at the same location
+Note: Qiskit Algorithms depends on Qiskit, and has optional dependence on Aer, so these should be installed too.

 Algorithms also has some other optional dependents see [Algorithms optional installs](https://github.com/qiskit-community/qiskit-algorithms#optional-installs) for